$0 Belgium School Meeting Prep Checklist

 Can the school retaliate if I file an appeal?

-Legally, no. In practice, the relationship may become strained.
+Keep documenting communications and seek advice if treatment worsens after filing.
 This is why documentation is critical — it protects you from informal pressure and ensures everything proceeds through formal channels where procedural rules apply.

 Get Your Free Belgium School Meeting Prep Checklist